 Look For Job In The Same Occupation

 You may need to look for a job in the same occupation or when the job search is in the taxpayer’s current line of work.
 This may sound ambiguous at first.
 For e.g. If you’re working as an accountant in a company and unfortunately got laid off, you should be looking for a job aligned to your last job.
 So anything in the accounting or finance section will do.
+So, if you are looking to continue working within the accounting and finance sector, you may want to get in touch with recruitment agencies similar to these staffing agencies lincoln ne companies or somewhere local to you as they might be able to point you in the right direction.

 However, if you decide to go towards IT, then Uncle Sam will most likely won’t support your job hunt expenses.